-Some of us are born with genes which make us more susceptible to certain diseases such as cancer and heart disease.
-DNA testing can reveal those bad genes and give you insights which can help you adjust your lifestyle and diet, leading to better health.
+Some of us are born with genes that make us more susceptible to certain diseases such as cancer and heart disease.
+DNA testing can reveal those bad genes and give you insights that can help you adjust your lifestyle and diet, leading to better health.

 DNA testing is a bit like a prediction of your future health and gives you the power to take action straight away.
 This is such an amazing option we all have and is now available through various providers online.

 So why should you take a DNA test and is it really worth it?